VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/multichain-governance.md

 * `OmnichainProposalSender` (BNB Chain):
   * Owned by: NormalTimelock contract on the BNB Chain.
   * Authorized callers: Timelocks (Normal, Critical, Fast-track) are authorized to call the `execute` function on this contract.
-* `OmnichainProposalExecutor` (destination network):
+* `OmnichainGovernanceExecutor` (destination network):
-  * Owned by: `OmnichannelEcexutorOwner` contract.
+  * Owned by: `OmnichainExecutorOwner` contract.
 This owner performs Access Control Manager (ACM) checks before allowing any function calls on this contract.
 * `TimelockV8`:
-  * Owned by: `OmnichainProposalExecutor` contract.
+  * Owned by: `OmnichainGovernanceExecutor` contract.
 This ownership grants `TimelockV8` the authority to perform specific actions like queuing, canceling, and executing remote proposals.

 ## Contracts overview